 You know the feeling.
 You have so much to do.
 You don’t know where to start.
 And, your stress level is through the roof.
 How could you possibly turn this panic into productivity?

 Guess what?
 You can.
-Look back to of one of your most productive days.
+Look back to one of your most productive days.
 Chances are you were under pressure.
 Yet, you channeled that pressure into efficiency.
 Would you like to do this on regular basis?
 Use these three strategies to help bend stress to your will.

 Admit That Stress Happens